DINE BOLDLY AT TOSA RESTAURANT WEEK | MARCH 23 - APRIL 1 - EVENT DETAILS

 You’ve made it to Tosa, now what can you do?

 Little Red Store: A prized possession in the town of Tosa, this little store was built in 1854.
 The Little Red Store has housed and outlived many of the trades that were responsible for Tosa’s earliest commercial history.
 It is now operated by the Wauwatosa Historical Society and can be rented for meetings, weddings and special events.

 Hoyt Park: If you thrive in outdoor scenery, Hoyt Park is one of the best options.
 With trails, a beer garden, sand volleyball, soccer, and a community swimming pool, there’s always something to keep you beaming in the sun!

-East Tosa Murals: Add a burst of color to your visit with the East Tosa murals along West North Avenue- they are certain to be the vibrancy you need.
+East Tosa Murals: Add a burst of color to your visit with the East Tosa murals along West North Avenue — one of Wauwatosa’s most Instagrammable spots, if you ask us!
 You’ll see everything from a prowling raccoon carrying a fish skeleton in its mouth to a ferocious creature with six eyes.

 P.S.
 Some of the other gems we’ve mentioned are located in The Village – Tosa Farmer’s Market, Ristorante Bartolotta and The Ruby Tap!